vzhong/dashboard/README.md

 NOTE: You will **not** be able to read/write to the database with this client until you have done the following:

 1. Create an app on Firebase and locate your config according to [this guide](https://firebase.google.com/docs/web/setup).
 2. Enable email accounts and create an account/password for `FirebaseWriter` according to [this guide](https://firebase.google.com/docs/auth/web/password-auth).
+Note that **you don't need to do this via Javascript**, instead, just go to your users tab in Firebase and create an account.
 3. Create `~/.fb.config`, copying in your Firebase config from Step 1 and the account credentials from Step 2.
 4. Copy in your Firebase config from Step 1 into `main.js`.